ManuelSchmitz/SCAM/Readme.md

 #### `miners` (ATC)

 - Sent from the dispatcher to the agent in response to a `common-airspace-ask-for-lock` broadcast, granting an airspace lock.
-- The payload shall contain `common-airspace-lock-granted:<section>`.
+- The payload shall contain the granted section's name, a point on the agent's flight level and the normal vector of the flight level.
+(This defines the individual flight level plane for the agent.).

 #### `miners.handshake.reply` (Dispatching)